cxwils/OtakuScore/README.md

 **Catalog & Discovery**
 - Full CRUD API for anime and manga, with rich metadata (format, episodes/chapters, duration, status, season, studio)
 - Search, genre filtering, and sorting (rating/title, ascending/descending) with backend pagination
+- Character search/pagination powered by a raw-SQL `DISTINCT ON` query with a supporting index, instead of in-memory deduplication, for fast lookups even as the character table grows
-- Live "Hottest Anime of the Year" and "Anime of the Week" (trending) views, queried directly from AniList, with graceful fallback if AniList is degraded or rate-limited
+- Live "Hottest Anime of the Year" and "Anime of the Week" (trending) views, queried from AniList and cached server-side for 30 minutes to reduce load and improve reliability
+- Graceful fallback messaging when AniList's API is degraded or rate-limited, rather than a raw error
 - Score-based color coding (green/gold/rose) on both AniList community scores and user review scores

 **Ratings & Reviews**